cpjobling/eg-151-textbook/eg_151/lectures/intro.md

 1.  **Lab introduction exercise** &ndash; 15%

-    -   During the first two weeks of term, the laboratory will be used for a laboratory introduction exercise covering health and safety, a breadboard construction exercise, a simulation exercise and a soldering exercise.The laboratory introduction is
+    -   During the first four weeks of term, the laboratory will be used for a laboratory introduction exercise covering health and safety, a breadboard construction exercise, a simulation exercise and a soldering exercise.The laboratory introduction is